 Imagine if I were to paint a picture of Islam made solely from statements made by its enemies.
 For example, I could take the statements and accusations made by the Quraysh people when they were trying to discredit Muhammad before they became Muslim themselves, and of the Jewish enemies of the same period.
 With these false accusations, I could paint a picture of Muhammad that is totally untrue.
 But I could insist that these people knew him, and therefore their accusations must be true.
 But those Quraysh and Jews were malicious, and used lies to portray Muhammad in the worst possible light (Al-Mubarakpuri 2002).
 And then imagine if I wrote all these lies in books and flooded the market in Islamic countries to discredit Muhammad.
 Would any Muslim take me seriously?
 Of course not!
 Yet Muslims and weak Christians are impressed by Ahmed Deedat when he does exactly this to Christianity.
 And Ahmed Deedat has had success in bewildering many of his opponents with his dishonest strategy.

 When Jesus was tempted by the devil (Matt 4:1-11; Luke 4:1-12), Satan misused scriptures three times against Jesus; he misapplied them to deceive the Lord, and they appeared to be a strong argument.
 But Jesus responded with other scriptures which exposed the error and deception of Satan’s presentation, and overcame his wicked opponent.
 And such is Ahmed Deedat.
 He misapplies Holy Scripture, makes incorrect and lying statements about it, and seeks to humiliate and intimidate Christians by causing them to doubt what they’ve always believed.
 He thus undermines them, making them look and feel like fools.
-But beware when you harm one of God’s people: “…but whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” (Matt 18:6).

 Although Ahmed Deedat is dead now, his books continue to be published and are now also on Kindle, which ensures his lies a continuing readership; so his words and false teachings are still being used by Satan, the father of lies, to deceive as many people as he can before he, too, meets his deserved end in the lake of fire (Rev 20:10).